 The BYU Department of Electrical and Computer Enginering is one of the leaders across the BYU campus in world-class research.
 Faculty and students regularly publish papers in prestigious academic journals, participate in highly selective technical conferences, and receive substantial research funding every year from the National Science Foundation, the Department of Defense, the National Institutes of Health, and other federal agencies and organizations.
 This makes the Department of Electrical and Computer Engineering a rich source of research opportunities and topics for an outstanding Honors thesis.

 One of the requirements to graduate from BYU with University Honors is the completion of an Honors thesis.
 The thesis is a culminating project based on original research and creative work.
 The benefits of completing an Honors thesis are substantial.
 Expectations are high, both in the quality of the work and the quality of the writing.
-While the thesis requires additional work, students can in many cases work on the project topic as an undergraduate research assistant position in one of the department's research groups and the thesis can be completed while enrolled in the Senior Team Design Project class (ECEn 490).
+While the thesis requires additional work, students can work on the project topic as part of the Capstone experience or as an undergraduate research assistant position in one of the department's research groups.

 An Honors thesis is a scholarly document that describes original and innovative work that contributes to knowledge within a given field.
 In engineering, a thesis often suggests a new solution to a problem of interest and present evidence of advantages offered by the new approach.
 The Honors thesis is similar to a Masters thesis, but with reduced scope.
 The work described should employ credible methodology, be thorough in its approach, and rigorous in its analysis.
 The thesis itself should be of publishable quality.
 Hard length requirements do not exist, but ECE honors theses are generally between 40 and 60 pages, including appendices.
 The thesis is to be written in a style consistent with academic publications.